Top 5 Best Vlogging Cameras Under $200

 The most significant thing this one is missing when compared to the 190 IS is the WiFi connectivity.
 This might be a deal-breaker for a lot of people, but many don’t mind using a cable to transfer their videos if they saved a significant amount of money for it.

-Also, you’re not only getting less, you do get other benefits the 190 IS lacks.
-This one is actually 12g lighter and has more battery life (around 30 more shots).
+Also, you’re not only getting less, you do get other benefits the 190 IS lacks, although they’re very small.
+For example, the camera is actually 12g lighter and has more battery life (around 30 more shots).

 It does lack a real continuous shooting mode, but this is something you won’t miss if you only use it for videos.

-So, as a vlogger, you won’t mind paying a lot less for a smaller zoom —since you won’t need it because you need to record in a wide angle— and you won’t mind not being able to shoot photos as fast.
+So, as a vlogger, you won’t mind paying a lot less for a smaller zoom —since you won’t need it because you need to record in a wide angle— and you won’t miss being able to shoot photos as fast.

 The price difference is pretty significant for a lighter camera that does almost the same, although it lacks wireless connection.